aws/chalice/docs/source/api.rst

       The receipt handle associated with the message.
 This is useful if you need to manually delete an SQS message to account for partial failures.

+   .. attribute:: context

+      A `Lambda context object <https://docs.aws.amazon.com/lambda/latest/dg/python-context-object.html>`_
+      that is passed to the handler by AWS Lambda.

    .. method:: to_dict()